-It's impossible to be in the same room as any contractor, dog walker, cleaning staff member, etc., 24/7.
+It's impossible to be in the same room as a contractor, dog walker, cleaning staff member, etc., at all times.
 You need a certain level of faith to allow strangers to go about their business unsupervised within your own home.
 And, if you've ever been burned before by someone you've hired, that trust can never be regained.
 By selecting hidden cameras to monitor sensitive areas of your home, you gain the peace of mind you deserve, without making a service person or employee uncomfortable.

-Theft-prevention aside, if you're hiring someone to care for an elderly relative -- or a nanny to watch your baby -- hidden cameras can literally mean the difference between life and death.
-It seems almost every week there's a story involving a worried parent or caregiver using a hidden camera to catch abuse and bring a criminal to justice.
+Theft-prevention aside, if you're hiring someone to care for an elderly relative or a nanny to watch your baby, hidden cameras can literally mean the difference between life and death.
+We often hear news stories involving a worried parent or caregiver using a hidden camera to catch abuse and bring a criminal to justice.

 Hidden cameras are also a great way to ensure that your teen is behaving himself when left home alone.
 If you're going out of town for a weekend and you're worried your home is going to be used as a party house, hidden cameras can provide the evidence you need to keep your teen honest.

-What To Expect When You're Expecting to Buy A Hidden Camera
+What To Expect When You're Purchasing A Hidden Camera

 Inside Out: Hidden Cameras to Protect Your Home's Exterior